 Case studies – Detailed examples of particular agencies, programs, systems or activities that highlight success or failure of their implementation, as well as lessons learned.

-Chronic disease – a long lasting medical condition that inscan be controlled (but in many instances cannot be cured).
+Chronic disease – a long-lasting medical condition that cannot be prevented by vaccines, or in many instances, be cured.